‘Come on, Bernie’: Dems clash on Senate floor over Sanders child tax credit proposal

 The Ohio Democrat pointed to the tenuous nature of passing legislation through budget reconciliation in an evenly split Senate, which requires all Democrats to sign on to the bill for it to clear the chamber.
 If the amendment were added to the bill, it could put final passage in jeopardy by dissuading a member from supporting the overall legislation.

-Ahead of the weekend’s marathon debate, a number of Democrats vowed to vote against any amendments brought to the floor — even if they agree with the premise of the change — to preserve the chances of the bill passing.
+Ahead of the weekend’s marathon debate, several Democrats vowed to vote against any amendments brought to the floor — even if they agree with the premise of the change — to preserve the bill’s passing chances.

 “The arrangement in this is, all 50 Democrats support this.
 We know every single Republican has voted against the child tax credit not once last March but twice, but we know that this is a fragile arrangement and we’ve got to pass it, as much as I’d like to do it, as would Sen. Bennet,” Brown said.